slarmoo/.github/profile/webServices/node/node.md

 Web service listening on port 8080
 ```

-You can now open you browser and point it to `localhost:8080` and view the result.
+You can now open your browser and point it to `localhost:8080` and view the result.
 The interaction between the JavaScript, node, and the browser looks like this.

 ![Node HTTP](webServicesNodeHttp.jpg)

 Use different URL paths in the browser and note that it will echo the HTTP method and path back in the document.
 You can kill the process by pressing `CTRL-C` in the console.

-Note that you can also start up Node and execute the index.js code directly in VS Code.
+Note that you can also start up Node and execute the `index.js` code directly in VS Code.
 To do this open index.js in VS Code and press the 'F5' key.
 This should ask you what program you want to run.
 Select `node.js`.
-This starts up Node.js with the index.js file, but also attaches a debugger so that you can set breakpoints in the code and step through each line of code.
+This starts up Node.js with the `index.js` file, but also attaches a debugger so that you can set breakpoints in the code and step through each line of code.

 ⚠ Make sure you complete the above steps.
 For the rest of the course you will be executing your code using Node.js to run your backend code and serve up your frontend code to the browser.
-This means you will no longer be using the `VS Code Live Server extension` to serve you frontend code in the browser.
+This means you will no longer be using the `VS Code Live Server extension` to serve your frontend code in the browser.

 ## Deno and Bun